3D Printing Layer Height: Everything You Need to Know

 A resin printer that finished printing a sign that reads 3D PRINTING

-Resin printers are able to print much finer layer heights.
-They’re able to print at a layer height of 0.5mm with extreme detail and precision.
+Resin 3D printers can print much finer layer heights.
+They can print at a layer height of 0.01mm with extreme detail and precision.

 To 3D printed 3D Benchy models with an Ender 3 V2 in the background.
 The left print has smaller layer lines than the object on the right

-In the image above, the model on the left was printed with a layer height of 0.12mm, while the one on the left has a layer height of 0.28mm.
-The model on the right looks like it is printed at a lower resolution.
+The model on the left was printed with a layer height of 0.12mm, while the one on the right has a layer height of 0.28mm.
+The model on the right is more detailed and has a lower resolution.

-If you don’t require fine details in your finished prints, it may be perfectly fine to print at a high layer height.
-There are some benefits to printing with higher layers, as we’ll soon cover.
+Printing at a high layer height is fine if you don’t require fine details in your finished prints.
+There are some benefits to printing with higher layers, such as shorter print times.

-How Layer Height Affects Print Speed and Printing Time
+Layer Height Affects on Print Speed and Printing Time

-Layer height has a direct correlation to the amount of print time required for an object.
+Layer height directly correlates to the amount of print time required for an object.

-A higher layer height results in shorter print times and faster print speed because fewer layers are required for the printer to build.
+A higher layer height results in shorter print times because fewer layers are required for the printer to build.

-Shorter layer heights have a longer printing time because the smaller the layer height, the more layers have to be printed.
+Shorter layer heights have a longer printing time because the printer needs to build more layers for the print.

 Although several factors play a role in printing time, you can expect it to take much longer to print at a lower layer height – as much as double the time of printing at twice the layer height.